jackkershaw/vital-signs/README.md

 - NextJS allows me to use static regeneration - a hybrid of server side rendering and static site generation.

+- Designed the site, first by sketching it and then building it in Figma.

 # Building

 - As this is my first time using NextJS, I decided to use Vercel's NextJS and Wordpress example to bootstrap the project: